raguraman-iOS/the-software-warehouse/value-vs-reference-types.md

 ## Can we create our own?
 In standard Swift, C#, or Java?
 No. Those keywords are baked into the language spec.
 You can't invent a new storage technique because the compiler wouldn't know how to translate it into machine code.

 But if you're writing your own compiler?
-Then yes—you're the architect of the warehouse.
+Then yes you're the architect of the warehouse.
 You decide exactly how the 1s and 0s are organized.

 ## Conclusion
 Value and Reference types aren't arbitrary rules to make your life difficult.
 They're a deliberate balance between speed (stack) and flexibility (heap).
 Next time a class property changes behind your back?
 You're just looking at the same floor space in the warehouse.